ilikescience/ilikescience.github.io/_posts/2018-01-12-p-np-design.markdown

 6. [Poincaré Conjecture](https://en.wikipedia.org/wiki/Poincar%C3%A9_conjecture)[^4]
 7. [Birch and Swinnerton-Dyer Conjecture](https://en.wikipedia.org/wiki/Birch_and_Swinnerton-Dyer_conjecture)

-In addition to being the most consequetial, _P vs. NP_  is one of the easiest to explain.
-Here’s _P vs. NP_ in a nutshell:
+In addition to being the most consequetial, P vs. NP  is one of the easiest to state:

 > Can every problem whose answer can be quickly _checked_ by a computer also be quickly _solved_ by a computer?

-P and NP are the two types of problems here: P problems are fast for computers to solve.
+P and NP are the two categories of problems here: P problems are fast for computers to solve.
 NP problems are fast for a computer to check[^5].

 ## An example of P vs. NP

 Alice runs a second-hand board game store.
 She has lots of dominoes, but they’re all mixed up from different sets.
 She suspects there's a way to distribute the tiles into new boxes and sell them.

-Randomly packing boxes won't do: some boxes will end up with lots of 2x6 dominoes, while some have too many blank tiles.
+Randomly putting tiles into boxes won't do: some boxes will end up with lots of 🂓 dominoes, while some have too many 🁣 tiles.
 If each box is going to be fair, Alice needs to **divide up the dominoes so that each box has the exact same number of spots.**

-To make the job a less tedious, Alice gets creative.
-She employs an automatic shuffler to sort the tiles into sets, then uses a smartphone app to instantly counts the spots[^6].
+Alice gets to work.
+She first uses an automatic shuffler to sort the tiles into piles, then a smartphone app to instantly counts the spots[^6].
 The whole process takes a matter of seconds.
-This means the domino-sorting problem is **NP,** which is just another way of saying that a computer can easily check the solution.
+This means the domino-sorting problem is **in NP,** which is just another way of saying that a computer can easily check the solution.

 How long it will take to get the right distribution just by guessing and checking?
 If she has 100 dominoes and 5 boxes, how many combinations are there?

 The answer: an astounding <span style="font-variant-numeric: lining-nums;">65,&#8203;738,&#8203;408,&#8203;701,&#8203;461,&#8203;898,&#8203;606,&#8203;895,&#8203;733,&#8203;752,&#8203;711,&#8203;432,&#8203;902,&#8203;699,&#8203;495,&#8203;364,&#8203;788,&#8203;241,&#8203;645,&#8203;840,&#8203;659,&#8203;777,&#8203;500</span> possible combinations[^6].

+Is there a clever way to get the right combination without guessing and checking?
+If so, the problem would also be **in P,** which is to say that a computer could quickly solve the problem.

 [^1]: <https://www.oxfordmartin.ox.ac.uk/downloads/academic/The_Future_of_Employment.pdf>